kklein/kklein.github.io/_posts/2020-03-27-playlist-chat-bot.markdown

    * Chatbot adds highest-ranking result to my playlist.
    * Chatbot confirms addition to friend.

-Implementing such a bot came with fairly low effort as I found both the [python telegram bo api](https://python-telegram-bot.org/) as well as [gmusicapi]( https://github.com/simon-weber/gmusicapi) very userfriendly.
+Implementing such a bot came with fairly low effort as I found both the [python telegram bot api](https://python-telegram-bot.org/) as well as the [gmusicapi]( https://github.com/simon-weber/gmusicapi) very userfriendly.
 Deploying the bot locally with a polling mechanism has also proven to be relatively straightforward.